boazbk/tcs/lec_01_introduction.md

 These types of questions are the topic of this course.

 In Computer Science parlance, a scheme such as the decimal (or sexadecimal) positional representation for numbers is known as a _data structure_, while the operations on this representations are known as _algorithms_.
-As we can see from this example, data structures and algorithms are useful beyond  just allowing us to do some things a little quicker.
-They  expand our vocabulary  and allow us to grasp concepts that otherwise would be beyond our comprehension.
+Data structures and algorithms have enabled amazing applications, but their importance goes beyond  their practical utility.
-Structures from computer science, such as bits, strings, graphs, and even the notion of a program itself, as well as concepts such as universality and replication, have not just found practical uses but contributed a new language and a new way to view the world.
+Structures from computer science, such as bits, strings, graphs, and even the notion of a program itself, as well as concepts such as universality and replication, have not just found (many) practical uses but contributed a new language and a new way to view the world.

 ### Example: A faster way to multiply